 I went to a panel called “Silenced Voices” at AWP that spoke up more about this.
 There are so many voices out there that we haven’t heard from.
 So many experiences we’re missing.
 I also watched a TedTalk as well about this topic before and wrote a blog about it, but I’ll reiterate:

 Representation is important.
 The more we see from the world, the more we’ll realize how we’re all human and experience some of the same things.
 We also experience the world differently at times, and that’s important to know too.

 LGBTQIA+ REPRESENTATION—MORE THAN JUST GAY CHARACTERS—PAN, ACE, TRANS, ETC.

 As mentioned above, representation is important, including queer representation.
 It’s something we could all read more of.

 For example, someone in a Discord chat the other day asked if we knew any nonbinary main characters.
-The question stumped me, because I haven’t read any!
-I’ve only read two books with an asexual character.
+The question stumped me because I haven’t read any!
+I’ve only read two books with an out asexual character.
 I know one book with a dominant trans character.

 It’s important to learn more about the world around us.
 The more we read and learn, the more we can understand each other.

 Most parents in stories are either divorced or at least one is dead.
 If they are there, usually they are glossed over or in the background.
 Rarely do I see a strong parent/child relationship in a book.